To make your preparation easier here I have listed a complete guide to the Annapurna to know before trekking in the region.

 Water: You can carry your water bottle throughout the journey or also you can buy a bottle of water along the route.
 But as you walk higher in altitude the price of the water bottle keeps increasing, so to reduce the cost you can carry some water purification tables, as you can see water taps in the route.

 You can also carry some chocolate bars, nuts, and other snacks in your backpack, to help you to walk in the altitude.

-Let’s know more about the Accommodation on the route to Annapurna, as it’s the root part which gives you shine to hike in altitude after peaceful and comfortable sleep.
+Let’s know more about the Accommodation on the route to Annapurna, as it’s the root part that gives you shine to hike in altitude after a peaceful and comfortable sleep.
 Bad accommodation leads to bad experiences and tiredness.
 So let me give brief information about accommodation.

 Accommodation Types on the Annapurna Base Camp Trek

 Tourist-friendly hotels and lodges in the trial of the Annapurna Base Camp provide you with a luxury hotel and teahouse that suits your budget.
 With the increase in the tourism sector, the facilities like accommodation, on the road also get increased.
 Besides the basic accommodation facilities in the hotel and lodge, you can also find luxury and deluxe hotels and lodges in the trial of Annapurna Base Camp.
 The lodge provides you with comfortable facilities like comfortable beds with a pillow, electric blankets, hot and cold showers, free wifi, and many more.

 Teahouse accommodation is the local and popular accommodation in the trial of Annapurna Base Camp.
 Most of the teahouse is local with basic facilities for overnight stays and plans for further walks. village enjoy the unique culture and tradition.
 The basic accommodation service in the local teahouse is a basic wooden bed with a simple mattress, pillow, and blanket.